decentration/jammy/README.md

 - **preimages:** Static data which is presently being requested to be available for workloads to be able to fetch on demand.
 This is denoted EP.
 - **availability:** Assurances by each validator concerning which of the input data of workloads they have correctly received and are storing locally.
 This is denoted EA.
 - **reports:** Reports of newly completed workloads whose accuracy is guaranteed by specific validators.
 This is denoted EG.

+Notes

+use npx tsx ./src/... to run script in the command line.